Platylaza/JsonPlayerPrefs/README.md

 private readonly JPP jpp = new();

-// Setup the instance by telling it what name, extension, and filePath you would like it to use for saving data. jpp.Setup("MyFilesName", "json", "C:/MyFolder");
+// Setup the instance by telling it what name, extension, and filePath you would like it to use for saving data.
+// jpp.Setup() must be called before running any other functions.
+It doesn't hurt to call it more than once, although it won't be helpful. jpp.Setup("MyFilesName", "json", "C:/MyFolder");
 // Default values for jpp.Setup() are as follows:
  * Filename      - "New-JPP-File"